dBdone/build/terms.md

-**8.3.** dBdone reserves the right, but not the obligation, to, in its sole discretion, determine whether or not any Content is appropriate and complies with these GTC. dBdone may refuse or remove any such Content. dBdone can also limit or revoke the use of the Service ifthe Customer posts such objectionable Content.
+**8.3.** dBdone reserves the right, but not the obligation, to, in its sole discretion, determine whether or not any Content is appropriate and complies with these GTC. dBdone may refuse or remove any such Content. dBdone can also limit or revoke the use of the Service if the Customer posts such objectionable Content.
 As dBdone cannot control all content posted by users and/or third parties on the Service, the Customer agrees to use the Service at the Customer's own risk.
 The Customer understands that by using the Service, the Customer may